verivital/behaverify/REPRODUCIBILITY/2023_SEFM/README.md

 2. The Partial Test fully runs the Bigger Fish experiment, BlueROV, and Light Controller.
 It runs 20 random iterations of the Differential Testing.
 It does not meaningfully run the Simple Robot experiment.
 3. The Full test replicates all results.

+---

 # Running Tests With Docker

 The tests can be run using docker.
 We provide several methods for doing this.
 Some utilize the provided docker image, while others rebuild the image.

 ## Single Script Options

-We provide the following 4 Single Script Options.
-Each option will build a docker image from the Dockerfile, create a container based on that image, and then run the appropriate tests.
+- Build Scripts -> These scripts use the Dockerfile to build a new image and then create a container.
+These scripts must be run in the same folder as the Dockerfile.
+- Load Scripts -> These scripts load the provided image and then create a container.
+These scripts must be run in the same folder as behaverify_image.tar.

+We provide 3 scripts of each type (1 for each test from Test Information).
 Each of these scripts takes two command line arguments.

 - **/path/to/nuXmv** -> this should point to the executable you downloaded as a prerequisite.
 There should be no file extension.
 - **/path/to/writable/location/** -> this should point to a folder where the results will be written.

+If a script fails because permission has been denied, please run the script without sudo (running docker without sudo requires some configuration).
+If the problem persists, please try a different location, as occasionally docker cannot write to secondary disks.

 ### Single Script: Minimal (about 8 minutes)

+Build Script:

 	./build_and_run_minimal.sh /path/to/nuXmv /path/to/writable/location/

+Load Script:

+	./load_and_run_minimal.sh /path/to/nuXmv /path/to/writable/location/

 The results will be written in **/path/to/writable/location/behaverify\_install\_test\_results**.
 See the Interpreting and Comparing Results section for more information.

-If the script fails because permission has been denied, please run the script without sudo (running docker without sudo requires some configuration).
-If the problem persists, please try a different location, as occasionally docker cannot write to secondary disks.

 ### Single Script: Partial (about 25 minutes)

+Build Script:

 	./build_and_run_partial.sh /path/to/nuXmv /path/to/writable/location/

+Load Script:

+	./build_and_run_partial.sh /path/to/nuXmv /path/to/writable/location/

 The results will be written in **/path/to/writable/location/behaverify\_partial\_results**.
 See the Interpreting and Comparing Results section for more information.

-If the script fails because permission has been denied, please run the script without sudo (running docker without sudo requires some configuration).
-If the problem persists, please try a different location, as occasionally docker cannot write to secondary disks.

 ### Single Script: Full (under 12 hours)

+Build Script:

 	./build_and_run_full.sh /path/to/nuXmv /path/to/writable/location/

+Load Script:

+	./build_and_run_full.sh /path/to/nuXmv /path/to/writable/location/

 The results will be written in **/path/to/writable/location/behaverify\_results**.
 See the Interpreting and Comparing Results section for more information.

-If the script fails because permission has been denied, please run the script without sudo (running docker without sudo requires some configuration).
-If the problem persists, please try a different location, as occasionally docker cannot write to secondary disks.

-### Single Script: All of the above (under 12 hours)

-	./build_and_run.sh /path/to/nuXmv /path/to/writable/location/

-This will run the minimal, partial, and full scripts.
-It was included more as a test.
-A benefit of this test is that after about 10 mintues you can check if the minimal test results have been written and seem reasonable, allowing you to abort early if there are obvious flaws.

-If the script fails because permission has been denied, please run the script without sudo (running docker without sudo requires some configuration).
-If the problem persists, please try a different location, as occasionally docker cannot write to secondary disks.
+---

 ## Step by Step Docker instructions